mohmaaya/ServerMock/README.md

 Run the Frontend
-	1. Open the folder FraunhoferTask in Visual Studio preferably and in the terminal give the commands npm install //to install the dependencies npm start.
+	1. Open the folder FraunhoferTask in Visual Studio preferably and in the terminal give the commands npm install //to install the dependencies and then npm start.
 	2. It will to run on the port 3001 ( URL: http://localhost:3001)